The Exposure of Impacted Canines

 This means that your tooth has been prevented from coming through correctly by bone, fibrous tissue or another tooth.
-Upper canine teeth are some of the last to come through and therefore have more potential to become impacted and fail to reach their correct position within the upper jaw.
+Canine teeth are some of the last to come through and therefore have more potential to become impacted and fail to reach their correct position within the jaws.

 How common are impacted canines?

 About 2% of the population have an impacted upper canine usually affecting one side only.
 Most of these impact towards the roof of the mouth (the ‘palate’) but some impact towards the cheek.

 A variety of factors can reduce the space available for a canine to come through contributing to it becoming impacted.
 Often there is already a degree of teeth crowding in the jaws due to a shortage of space.
 In some cases there is a family history of canines being impacted.

 If the canine is left in its impacted position a cystic lesion can develop around the crown of the tooth which can then become infected and also cause damage by putting pressure on the roots of the adjacent teeth.